 Notes

-If you prefer it can be baked.
+- If you prefer the cookie dough can be baked.
 Roll into balls using your hands and flatten with the palm of your hand.
 Bake at 180°C fan for 10-15 minutes (depending on the size of your cookies) until golden brown.

 HAVE YOU TRIED THIS RECIPE?